tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 }
 ```

-Now you can use the DSL to configure a menu and create a `printMenu()` function to print the menu structure to console:
+Now you can use the DSL to configure a menu and create a `printMenu()` function to print the menu structure to the console:

 ```kotlin
 class MenuItem(val name: String)